SKowalsky/CodeLib/README.md

 # CodeLib

 This project is a C++ implementation of the AES algorithm.
 This library can be used for text and file encryption.
-It also includes a XOR Cipher algorithm, which is however easily crackable
+It also includes a XOR Cipher algorithm, which is fast, but also insecure and easily crackable

 ## Get started
 To use the library you can either build it yourself, or just simply copy the following header and source files into your project: